 5. Wrong Mentality

-- Fewer contact practices during the season and in training camp.
-Players must devote more than half of the on-field time to blocking and tackling drills to be considered a contact practice.
+- Running backs should have fewer contact practices during the season and training camp.
+Players must devote more than half of the on-field time to blocking and tackling drills as a contact practice.
 In addition, professional trainers train NFL players to prepare themselves for the upcoming season.
 This training helps reduce injuries.

-According to pro-football-reference.com, the average NFL career lasts 3.3 years, with running backs lasting 2.57 years, according to pro-football-reference.com.
-The NFL has been trying its best to keep players durable and protect them from injury.
+According to pro-football-reference.com, the average NFL career lasts 3.3 years, with running backs lasting 2.57 years.
+As a result, the NFL has been trying to keep players durable and protect them from injury.

 Last word on durable running backs